opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/02_looking_up_a_dataset/visualizing_data.rst

 - The first line is to configure the base of the chart.

   - X axis: to choose which field to use as X axis (horizontal line)
-  - Max. number of points: to choose how many point should be represented on the chart
+  - Max. number of points: to choose how many points should be represented on the chart
   - Default ordering: for points to be displayed in a decreasing order in the chart

 .. image:: images/chart2.png